CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 ### 2 3 Prevention of services

 One type of availability attack called "denial of service" aims to prevent users from using features or devices normally available to them.
-This attack is often associated with distributed resources by an attacker consuming these resources to the detriment of other users at work and unable to access the resources they depend on.
+This attack is often associated with distributed resources by an attacker consuming these resources to the extent that other users are prevented from working and can no longer access the resources they depend on.
 In general, IT systems are also highly dependent on each other, the scarcity of resources of a server are quickly affected more servers.
 For example, CPU time, memory or bandwidth may be artificially curtailed, which may result in the service or resource being unusable at all.

 ### 2 4 Provision of unused operating system components and applications